top of page

 The Bible's portrayal of a male coming into being prior to a female may be due to the greater intellectual stimulation experienced by males during ancient times (e.g., the development of hunting tactics while females primarily tended the young).

-The first female (Eve) to awaken would likely had been the mate of the first male (Adam) since such an association would have provided the opportunity for greater learning than otherwise.
+The first female (Eve) to awaken would likely have been the mate of the first male (Adam) since such an association would have provided the opportunity for greater learning than otherwise.

 Then the LORD God made a woman from the rib he had